Charlton Athletic F.C. Under-21s and Academy: Reserve team history

-From 1999 until 2007, Charlton Reserves were members of the FA Premier Reserve League Southern; however, due to the relegation of the first team at the end of the 2006–2007 season from the Premier League to the Football League Championship, they were demoted to the Football Combination Central where they played against other Football League reserve teams and successful Football Conference reserve sides.
+From 1999 until 2007, Charlton Reserves were members of the FA Premier Reserve League Southern; however, due to the relegation of the first team at the end of the 2006–07 season from the Premier League to the Football League Championship, they were demoted to the Football Combination Central where they played against other Football League reserve teams and successful Football Conference reserve sides.
 At the end of the 2008–09 season the first team were relegated to Football League One and the reserve side was dissolved as a competitive team.

 Under Glynn Snodin

-In 1999 the team joined the FA Premier Reserve League Southern.
-Led by reserve-team coach Glynn Snodin had relative success in their first season, finishing 2nd, however in comparison the next three seasons were disappointing as the club finished 8th, 7th & 7th respectively.
-After this however things picked up, and Charlton became unexpected winners of the league in 2003–2004, and this was then followed by a second success at the Charlton team won the division again in 2004–2005, just a season later.
+In 1999, the team joined the FA Premier Reserve League Southern.
+Led by reserve-team coach Glynn Snodin had relative success in their first season, finishing 2nd, however in comparison the next three seasons were disappointing as the club finished 8th, 7th and 7th respectively.
+After this however, things picked up, and Charlton became unexpected winners of the league in 2003–04, and this was then followed by a second success as the Charlton team won the division again in 2004–05, just a season later.
 This was followed by another good season, seeing the Addicks finish fourth, however popular reserve-team coach Snodin left to join Southampton as first-team coach.
 Snodin was replaced by Mark Robson for the remainder; however, this was short-lived as Charlton faced a managerial re-shuffle after the resignation of Alan Curbishley, Mervyn Day and Keith Peacock.

 Under Mark Kinsella

 With the installation of Iain Dowie as head-coach, Robson was moved to development coach, working with both the Reserve & First Team sides, however after Dowie was fired he was named assistant head-coach, under Les Reed.
 Mark Kinsella replaced Robson as development coach until this hiring of current club manager Alan Pardew when Kinsella was moved to reserve-team coach.
 Despite a hectic season the team still managed to finish 6th, however due to the relegation of the first-team the club were demoted to the Football Combination Central where after spending much of the season top of the table were pipped to the post by Southampton Reserves on the last game of the season.

-In 2008 Mark Kinsella moved to a more senior role within the first team under Caretaker manager Phil Parkinson while the club sought after a replacement for Alan Pardew, who parted company with the club on 22 November 2008.
+In 2008, Mark Kinsella moved to a more senior role within the first team under Caretaker manager Phil Parkinson while the club sought after a replacement for Alan Pardew, who parted company with the club on 22 November 2008.
 He was replaced by the club's U18 Youth Coach, Damian Matthew, for the interim period.
 When Parkinson assumed the role of first team manager Matthew was designated Development coach, based on the same role Mark Robson had held previously.

-In 2009 the reserve team was disbanded as a competitive side.
+In 2009, the reserve team was disbanded as a competitive side.
 With the relegation of the first team from the Football League Championship to the Football League One it was decided that the team would no longer play in the Football Combination and instead only played a number of friendly matches throughout the season.